rtlee9/rtlee9.github.io/UAT/Neighborhood_by_neighborhood.md

     &lt;script&gt;&lt;/script&gt;
   &lt;/body&gt;
-&lt;/html&gt; ' scrolling='no' frameBorder='0' seamless class='rChart  nvd3  ' id='iframe-chart17242a6d21c'> </iframe>
+&lt;/html&gt; ' scrolling='no' frameBorder='0' seamless class='rChart  nvd3  ' id='iframe-chart1725d6bb014'> </iframe>
  <style>iframe.rChart{ width: 100%; height: 600px;}</style>

 Card usage for NYC yellow cabs peaks during morning and evening commuting hours; cash fares are most likely on weekends, mid-day on weekdays, and after work hours on weekdays.
-Figure 3 shows that a larger share of Harlem's pickups originate during these times, relative to the rest of Manhattan (excluding holidays).
+[Figure 3](#fig3) shows that a larger share of Harlem's pickups originate during these times, relative to the rest of Manhattan (excluding holidays).
 However, adjusting for the time of week would only push Harlem's cash payment rate up by 0.1%[^3], so other reasons must be driving Harlem's high cash payment rates.

-##### Figure 3: % of trips paid in cash, by time of week
+##### Figure 3: % of trips paid in cash, by time of week {#fig3}
 <iframe srcdoc=' &lt;!doctype HTML&gt;
 &lt;meta charset = &#039;utf-8&#039;&gt;
 &lt;html&gt;